MaanasSehgal/Codeforces-Lite/README.md

 ```
 You have been provided with limited credit for the IP.

-Once your IP’s credit limit is reached, please consider:
+Once your IP's credit limit is reached, please consider:
   1. Upgrading your plan to continue using the API.
 ```